 August 11, 2023

-Many couples who reach out to our Florida Keys wedding planners are at the very beginning stages of their planning process.
+Many couples who reach out to our planners in search for the perfect Florida Keys wedding venue are at the very beginning stages of their planning process.
 They know they want a Florida Keys wedding – maybe they’ve vacationed here for years, or are looking for that tropical island feel without leaving the country – but they have no idea how to narrow down the many, many options!
 Let us walk you through a few questions to ask yourself to help narrow down your selections.

 1. Does location matter?

 The Keys are long!
 If you haven’t been to the area, you may not have experienced just how far Key West is from Miami.
 So the first thing to consider is if location matters to you.
 The Keys are divided into three sections – the Upper Keys, Middle Keys, and Lower Keys.
 And Key West is often considered its own category altogether.
 Which of these areas is best for your wedding could depend on a variety of factors.

 One consideration is that there are 2 main airports your guests will fly into to get to the Keys – Miami or Key West.
 Miami is still about an hour’s drive from Key Largo.
 So when deciding where in the Keys to hold your wedding, consider how far you’d like your guests to drive after arriving.
 If they are fine renting a car, or you can hire a shuttle from the airport, then location isn’t a big issue!